OhTerryTorres/horrible-house/README.md

 The GameController is embedded in a Tab Bar Controller.
 Depending on what the player is holding, the available tabs can change.
 Picking up your first item adds the Inventory tab.
 Depending on the items picked up, the Map and Time tabs can be added.

 ###Skull.plist
-Horrible House is built to have an talking Skull item simply called “Skull.”
+Horrible House is built to have a talking Skull item simply called “Skull.”
 Possessing it allows access to the Skull tab.
 The skull comments on items, room, and other facets of the house depending on what is written in the Skull plist.

 ###Style Class
 The Style class contains two Structs: Color and Font.
 These can be changed to alter the general style of UI elements throughout the game.